 Using the example from section 3.10.2, an I/M program that targets trucks less than 8501 lbs.
 GVWR (regulatory classes LDT1, LDT2, LDT3, and LDT4) would include parts of two MOVES source types: passenger trucks (sourcetypeID 31) and light commercial trucks (32).
-The user would determine the percentage of those regulatory classes in MOVES source types 31, and 32 using the information in Table A.1 in the Appendix to this document.
-This percentage would them be included along with the compliance and waiver rates to determine the compliance factor for the source type.
-If 97% of passenger trucks fell within the regulatory classes covered by the I/M program, and the compliance rate for the program is 96%, and the waiver rate is 8%, the overall compliance factor for passenger trucks will be:
+Users should first determine the compliance rate and waiver rate for the trucks covered by that program.
+For this example, we will assume that the compliance rate is 96% and the waiver rate is 8%.